3000 words – 20 min

 However, the choice of constituent parts and the order of application would suggest a need for the material to respond quickly to moisture with reduced risk of failure and in doing so, capture, not just the moisture, but also the warmth into its mass.

 As one example.
 The lath and plaster ceiling is made from thick riven lath, perhaps of sweet chestnut, it is known for its resilience to moisture, pests and decay.
-It is timber of choice, not forestry waste.
+It is the timber of choice, not forestry waste.
 The plaster applied is made from the burning of chalk and then mixed with fine unfired chalk to produce a smooth fine ‘open’ plaster.
 The base coat has coarse calcitic aggregate and plenty of keratin, as horse, cow or goat hair.
 This thicker layer adds thermal inertia and good capacity for moisture buffering.
-The thinner layer of topcoat, although limited in capacity, with smaller particle size, gives greater surface area to the aggregate, responds more quickly and is then able to diffuse this to the coarse layer beneath.
+The thinner layer of topcoat, although limited in capacity, with smaller particle size, gives a greater surface area to the aggregate, responds more quickly and is then able to diffuse this to the coarse layer beneath.
 The addition of distemper, aids this process further, the fine chalk is mixed with animal glue creating a thin but highly responsive outer layer.

 The surface area and mass can be further increased with ornamentation, for improved hygrothermal performance.
 Ornamentation also breaks up air currents, creating turbulence, assisting a steady transition of moisture.
 Ornamented or not, not all the moisture and energy contained within the air is captured by the ceiling on its way to the walls.